 Consultation to update local need for open space provision has been conducted with key local authority officers.
 A community survey was also hosted and promoted online.
 The results of the survey are set out within the Assessment Report.
+The draft Assessment and Standards Paper were published alongside the Local Plan Issues and Options Report in February 2020 and a report of consultation will be published alongside the revised Local Plan.

-An overview of the proposed standards in terms of quality, accessibility and quantity is set out below.
+An overview of the final proposed standards for quality, accessibility and quantity is set out below.
 Further information on the evidence used to inform these standards is provided in the associated Assessment Report.
 The proposed standards are then used to determine deficiencies and surpluses for open space in terms of quantity, quality and accessibility (as recommended by best practice).